|

 of the Modern Synthesis, but also that they make the evolutionary process

-A Thought Experiment on the Philosophy of Natural Selection
+A Thought Experiment in the Philosophy of Natural

 "Let